Macrometacorp/docs/docs/graphs/getting-started.md

 ## Dataset

-Create a document collection named cities.
-Add a Geo Index to the collection cities with Fields location and Geo JSON set to true.
-To populate the cities collection, execute the following query:
+1. Create a document collection named cities and add data to the collection by executing the following query in the `Query Workers` tab:

 ```JavaScript
 LET c = [